The Franchise King® | Learn How To Become A Franchisee

 So, in this case, if your time-frame for getting into business is too far in the future, you should just search for franchise opportunities on your own.

 To summarize, your franchise consultant will be taking a deep-dive into the answers you gave on the questionnaire.
-It realy is a powerful tool for them, because in their eyes-it helps them qualify you or disqualify you.
+It really is a powerful tool for them, because in their eyes-it helps them qualify you or disqualify you.
 It helps them decide if it’s worth their time to work with you or not.

 Because time is money.

-The Franchise Matching Phone Call
+The Franchise Matchmakers: The 1st Phone Call

 As long as your franchise consultant feels you’re qualified-financially, along with some or most of the other things I shared with you, he’ll schedule the next phone call.